typesafehub/conductr-doc/src/main/play-doc/operation/ClusterUpgrade.md

 ## Per node upgrade

+> *A note for DC/OS users:* If you're using ConductR on DC/OS, you must use the [per cluster upgrade](#Per-cluster-upgrade) approach as Per node upgrades are not supported.

 Per node upgrades are generally easier.
-However, they can only be performed across ConductR patch releases, e.g. 2.0.0 to 2.0.1.
-Use the [per cluster upgrade](#Per-cluster-upgrade) approach to perform a ConductR upgrade to a minor or major version, e.g. 2.0.0 to 2.1.0.
+However, they can only be performed across ConductR patch releases, e.g. 2.0.0 to 2.0.1, and are only supported by stand-alone installations.
+Use the [per cluster upgrade](#Per-cluster-upgrade) approach if you are running on DC/OS, or to perform a ConductR upgrade to a minor or major version, e.g. 2.0.0 to 2.1.0.

 To perform a per node upgrade for ConductR Core, introduce new cluster members to the cluster.
 The new nodes could be created with updated versions of ConductR, Java, the Linux operating system or any other component installed during provisioning.
 As old members are removed from the cluster, bundles will be replicated to the new resources.